Quantum optical neural networks using atom-cavity interactions to provide all-optical nonlinearity: Introduction

 Quantum optical neural networks (QONNs) \cite{Steinbrecher2019, Ewaniuk2023, Roncallo2025, Killoran2019} have emerged as novel platforms for implementing linear transformations and nonlinear activation functions in neural networks through quantum optical systems.
+Compared with ONNs, QONNs employ small-scale quantum optical components in place of the conventional macroscopic electronic devices used for nonlinear activation, thereby further reducing latency and power consumption.
+In contrast to QNNs, QONNs use optical signals to transmit information between layers, which helps mitigate information loss caused by quantum decoherence and dissipation.
 Although these QONNs do not rely directly on qubit gates as in QNNs, they still employ gate components such as continuous-variable gates \cite{Killoran2019} and optical unitaries \cite{Steinbrecher2019, Ewaniuk2023}, along with internal gate parameters that must be precisely adjusted.
 Actually, even before machine learning and artificial intelligence entered the public consciousness, quantum-optics-based neural networks had already been proposed to simulate information processing in neurobiological experiments.
 Early examples include a network composed of two neural states exhibiting transitions analogous to photon-emission models in quantum optics \cite{Lewenstein1991, Lewenstein1992}, a quantum network hardware architecture constructed from a spatial array of quantum dot molecules \cite{Behrman1999}, and an optical neural network built with quantum well devices employing two arrays of integrated asymmetric Fabry-Perot modulators \cite{Jennings1994}.
 More recently, a QONN has been proposed by mapping the features of modern machine-learning neural networks onto the few-photon quantum optical domain \cite{Steinbrecher2019}.
 In this framework, the nonlinear activation is realized through a phase quadratic generated via single-mode Kerr interactions, while the matrix multiplication is implemented using a linear optical unitary achieved through arrays of beam splitters and programmable phase shifts \cite{Reck1994}.
 Subsequent studies have investigated the effects of photon propagation loss, weak nonlinearities, and network size on QONN performance \cite{Ewaniuk2023}.
 Furthermore, it has been proposed that nonlinear activation in QONNs can also be produced using the Hong-Ou-Mandel effect \cite{Roncallo2025}.
 However, in QONNs that rely on the Kerr effect and optical unitaries, the performance is constrained by the weak Kerr nonlinearity in the few-photon regime \cite{Matsuda2009}.
 Moreover, tuning the trainable parameters in the optical unitary does not enable modulation of the average photon amplitude.